 You can now inspect the store and print to view the content of its topics:

 In DeltaStream, you use databases to organize your streaming data in an intuitive namespace.
-Use the CREATE DATABASE statement to create a database in the CLI.
-When you create a new database, DeltaStream in turn creates a default schema, named public, in the database.
+Use the CREATE DATABASE statement to create a database.
+When you create a database, DeltaStream in turn creates a default schema, named public, in the database.
 The following shows the statement that creates a new database labelled TestDB:

-Note that the CLI prompt shows the current database and schema.
+Note that the prompt shows the current database and schema.

 Create Streams and Changelogs